AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 1. I posted my project in the Peer Code Review channel on Slack and received feedback on broken image links as well as guidance around contrast issues with heading colours.
 1.
 1. I tested my javascript in jshint.com, no errors were found
+1. Update.
+Initialy my site worked very well, the map displayed, the pins displayed along with the embedded information in them but a few days ago the map stopped displaying.
+Despite seeking help from Slack, Tutor support and my mentor, no one has been able to resolve the issue which seems to be inline code applied by google themselves - overflow: hidden;.
+I have tried overwriting this through CSS and Javascript, neither of which have worked for me.
+I am now left with a website where the map is not displaying

 ## Deployment
  The site was deployed to github pages from Visual Studio Code as follows: